Skip to main content

 error

-Contains the error message when the authentication fails.
+Contains the error details when the authentication fails.
 Only present when the result is FAILED.

 Complete Authentication Flow